status-im/nim-chronos/docs/src/porting.md

 libraries with only minimal support from the language - as such, multiple `async` libraries exist, including `chronos` and `asyncdispatch`, and more may come to be developed in the futures.

+## Chronos v3

+Chronos v4 introduces new features for IPv6, exception effects, a stand-alone `Future` type as well as several other changes - when upgrading from chronos v3, here are several things to consider:

+* Exception handling is now strict by default - see the [error handling](./error_handling.md) chapter for how to deal with `raises` effects
+* `AsyncEventBus` was removed - use `AsyncEventQueue` instead

 ## `asyncdispatch`